-An improved version of the soil sub-model has been implemented for the 1990-2016 inventory.
-This includes work on parametisation of litter input from ground flora and other non-forest vegetation, assuming a decrease in the contribution of non-tree litter from that assumed in Ecosse for pasture to zero contribution at canopy closure.
+An improved version of the soil sub-model was implemented for the 1990-2016 inventory.
+This included work on parameterisation of litter input from ground flora and other non-forest vegetation, assuming a decrease in the contribution of non-tree litter from that assumed in Ecosse for pasture to zero contribution at canopy closure.